nuejs/nue/packages/nuejs.org/docs/project-structure.md

 </head>
 ```

 [.note]
   ### Why YAML?
   Nue uses YAML as the main configuration language.
-While it has some issues, it is the most content-focused format with least amount of special characters.
-It is by far the easiest data format for non-technical people and is widely in use in Markdown-powered site generators.
+As a content-focused format, it is by far the easiest one to gasp by non-technical people.
+It is the default choice in most Markdown-powered website generators.

 ## Page dependencies
-Your pages can have following kind of depenencies to enhance it's looks and behaviour:
+All your pages have different kinds of dependencies to enhance their look and feel:

 [table.api "Extension | Type"]
   - .js   | JavaScript files for [motion and reactivity](reactivity.html)
   - .ts   | TypeScript files for [motion and reactivity](reactivity.html)
-  - .css  | CSS files for [UX development](ux-development.html)
+  - .css  | CSS files for [styling](css-best-practices.html)
   - .html | [Custom layouts](custom-layouts.html) and server-side components
   - .htm  | [Reactive components](reactive-components.html)
   - .nue  | [Reactive components](reactive-components.html)

-All scripts, styles, and components are automatically included in page dependency tree similar to how data is propagated.
+The scripts, styles, and components are automatically included in the page dependency tree similar to how data is propagated.
 The assets on the application root are included in all pages in the app and subdirectory assets are included for the pages in that subdirectory.
 For example:

 [image.gridpaper]